ccs-amsterdam/r-course-material/tutorials/R_basics_1_getting_started_short.md

     ##   1821-Monroe                0        0    2     1      0
     ##   1825-Adams                 1        0    1     0      0

-For example, we see here that the word "senat", which is the stemmed version of the word "senate", occurs once in the 1789 speech by George Washington, and once in the 1797 speech of John Adams.
+For example, we see here that the word "senate", which is the stemmed version of the word "senate", occurs once in the 1789 speech by George Washington, and once in the 1797 speech of John Adams.

 Word clouds
 -----------

 To get a basic idea of what presidents talk about, we can create a wordcloud with quanteda's **textplot\_wordcloud()** function.
 The main input for this function is the DTM that you created in the previous step.
-As an additional argument we set min\_count (the minimum wordcount) to 20 to ignore all words that occured less than 70 times.
+As an additional argument we set min\_count (the minimum wordcount) to 50 to ignore all words that occured less than 50 times.

 ``` r
 textplot_wordcloud(m, min_count = 50)